BrewDawg/Tiraggo.EF/README.md

    e.[LastName] DESC
 ```

-Compare that to a Entity Framwork query which does the same thing and you'll be shocked.
+Compare that SQL to a Entity Framwork queries SQL which does the same thing and you'll be shocked.

 Requires a single .NET assembly.
 NuGet package on the way ...